Color enhancers, like spirulina, carotene and marigold extract are added to foods to enhance the colors on Koi & Comets..

 COOPER PONDS offers a wide variety of Goldfish and

 Koi in many beautiful colors and sizes from large to small.
+Fish are

 How do I tell the difference between Koi and Goldfish?